-WELL WATER & PUBLIC WATER IN HOPKINTON, MA
+PRIVATE & PUBLIC SUPPLY IN HOPKINTON, MA

-COMMON WATER QUALITY ISSUES IN HOPKINTON
+COMMON WATER QUALITY ISSUES

-Water testing should be conducted by an EPA or Massachusetts state certified laboratory and should include minimally, an analysis for the parameters in the table below.
-If you are uncertain as to what to have tested and how to take a proper sample and get it to a lab, you should contact a lab or water treatment professional for assistance.
+As a home buyer or seller, there are always questions that come up regarding testing the water when a home is serviced by a private well.
+If you are buying, have bought or are selling a home that has a private supply in Hopkinton, you will need to make sure it is tested.
+Testing should be conducted by an EPA or Massachusetts state certified laboratory and should include minimally, an analysis for the parameters in the table below.
+If you are uncertain as to what to have tested and how to take a proper sample and get it to a lab, you should contact a lab or treatment professional for assistance.
 Typical items tested for are as follows, among others:

 If the testing results for Radon exceed the current Massachusetts guideline of ten thousand (10,000) pCi/L in water, then the radon must be removed and it is recommended that testing the air for Radon is performed as well.
 It should be noted that New Hampshire requires action if radon is 2,000 pCi/L (pico curries per liter), Maine and Rhode Island are at 4,000 pCi/L, as is the EPA.
 A filtration system that will agitate and remove the radon gas by venting it outside will correct this issue.
 If the results for Arsenic come in at or above .01 parts per million, then a water filtration system for removing the Arsenic must be installed.